rob-claes/cv/README.md

 It will be used as a trial for learning how the platform works.

 08/02/2020 - Uploaded the first HTML version to the repository. <br>
-09/02/2020 - Added in visual changes by including CSS.
+09/02/2020 - Added in visual changes by including CSS. <br>
+16/02/2020 - Learned more about CSS.
+Uploaded a new version.